Skip to main content

 • Field of view: 162 degrees horizontal

-• Smart assistant support: Works with Siri, Amazon Alexa, and Google Assistant
+• Smart integration: Siri, Amazon Alexa, and Google Assistant

 The Aqara Video Doorbell G4 has many of the features you would expect from a modern video doorbell, plus one feature that makes it unique—it’s the only battery-powered video doorbell that works with HomeKit.
 In other words, if you’re a renter in Apple’s ecosystem, it’s probably your best bet, unless you can get permission to hard-wire a doorbell.

 It’s a good thing that the doorbell offers that unique feature, because apart from that, it’s mostly only fine.
-The video quality isn’t bad, but it has a low viewing angle, and to preserve battery it only records six seconds of video at a time — which can result in many notifications if someone stands outside your door for longer.
+The video quality isn’t bad, but it has a limited viewing angle, and to conserve battery, it only records six seconds of video at a time, which can result in multiple notifications if someone stands outside your door for an extended period.

-The device also must be used with the accompanying chime, which is actually what connects to your smart home, and it doesn't ring any existing chime that you might have, even if it's hard-wired.
+The device must also be used with the accompanying chime, which is actually what connects to your smart home.
+It doesn't interfere with any existing chimes that you might have, even if they are hard-wired.

-If you can hard wire a doorbell or don't need a HomeKit option, it's probably worth looking elsewhere, but for now, Apple users who rent have a decent option in the Aqara Video Doorbell G4.
+If you can hardwire a doorbell or don't need a HomeKit option, it's worth looking elsewhere, but for now, Apple users who rent have a decent option in the Aqara Video Doorbell G4.

 Read our review of the Aqara Video Doorbell G4.